otterscan/otterscan-book/src/install/README.md

 First of all, make sure you have a working and synced Erigon instance.
 Setting up Erigon is out of scope of this book.

-Otterscan support is already embedded in every Erigon node >= `v2.29.0`.
+Otterscan RPC support is already embedded in every Erigon node >= `v2.29.0`.
 You just need to enable it.

 - [Enabling Otterscan support in Erigon](./erigon.md)